Gonna Fly Now

 “(Please let it be!)”
 Feef beseeched. “(Let it be, let it be, let it BE...)”

-“If I take you home now, will you quit with the Paul McCartney?” asked Robin, sounding a good deal more like her typical self; revving the Margutta’s engine with jaunty belligerence as she scootered Fiona the seven blocks to Windy Poplar Lane, and a three-point landing in front of the Plexiglass Palace.
+“If I take you home now, will you quit with the Paul McCartney?” asked Robin, sounding a good deal more like her typical self; revving the Margutta’s engine with jaunty belligerence as she scootered Fiona the eight blocks to Windy Poplar Lane, and a three-point landing in front of the Plexiglas Palace.
 “Hey, get this!—five months from now, I’ll be driving you wherever in my new used car!”

 “(Just make sure you get a black-and-blue one.)”